GGgRain/Unreal-Joint-Native/README.md

 ## :clipboard: Dependencies ##

 This plugin relies on the [Joint](https://www.unrealengine.com/marketplace/ko/product/ec432b9261c94b70a4068507d42a4f5a) plugin.
-Ensure that you’ve purchased and installed Joint into your project before proceeding with the installation of Joint-Native.
+Ensure that you’ve installed Joint into your project before proceeding with the installation of Joint-Native.

 ## :inbox_tray: Installation & Necessary Setting Up ##

 ### Steps:
-1. Purchase and enable [Joint](https://www.unrealengine.com/marketplace/ko/product/ec432b9261c94b70a4068507d42a4f5a) on your project.
+1. Download [Joint](https://github.com/GGgRain/Unreal-Joint) on your project.
+Follow the description on the GitHub repository.
+(Now it's free to install!!)
 2. Download this repository as a zip file or clone it to your workstation, then unzip the folder and rename it to `Joint-Native`.
 3. Place the unzipped `Joint-Native` folder into the `Plugins` directory of your Unreal project.
 If this directory doesn’t exist, create it.
 4. Launch your project and confirm it runs successfully.
 If you see a prompt asking about building modules, click **Yes**.